 So you’ve purchased a monitor that offers a 120Hz or 144Hz refresh rate and plugged it in–great!
 But don’t stop there.
 Your monitor may not actually run at its advertised refresh rate until you change some settings and sort out your hardware.

 Set Your Refresh Rate in Windows

 Most importantly, you’ll want to ensure Windows is actually set at the advertised refresh rate and not a lower refresh rate, like 60Hz.

 On Windows 10, head to Settings > System > Display > Advanced Display Settings > Display Adapter Properties.
 Click the “Monitor” tab, choose your monitor’s advertised refresh rate from the “Screen Refresh Rate” list, and click “OK”.

 On Windows 7 or 8, right-click the desktop and select “Screen Resolution”.
-Select your monitor if you have multiple monitor and then click the “Advanced Settings” link.
+Select your monitor (if you have multiple monitors) and then click the “Advanced Settings” link.
 Click the “Monitor” tab and choose the refresh rate from the “Screen Refresh Rate” box.